 The PennCard is the official identification card of the University of Pennsylvania.
 The PennCard Center is located on the second floor of the Penn Bookstore, 3601 Walnut Street.
-A valid, government-issued photo I.D. is required in order to pick up a PennCard.
+A valid, government-issued photo identification is required to pick up a PennCard.
 The first PennCard is free.
 Information about the PennCard and its use is provided at http://cms.business-services.upenn.edu/penncard/home.html.